Are You Violating Federal Wage and Hour Laws?

 You can protect your company from hourly employees working off the clock by maintaining compliance with federal wage and hour laws.
 And here are some strategies to help you.

 Institute policies that clearly state working off the clock is not allowed.
 Make sure your guidelines are very clear and provide examples of what constitutes working off the clock so that there’s no questions or misinterpretations.

 Train on Wage and Hour Laws

-You can use wage and hour law training to help supervisors and managers understand what counts as off the clock work.
+You can use wage and hour law training to help supervisors and managers understand what counts as off the clockwork.
 It will also help them understand their responsibilities under federal and state wage and hour laws.

-Limit access to technology so that non-exempt employees don’t work after hours.
+Employers can limit access to technology so that non-exempt employees don’t work after hours.
 This way, they won’t be able to answer emails or access their work assignments once they’ve gone home for the day.

 Don’t Let Employees Stay Late

 Don’t let employees stay in the office after their shift is over to “finish up” anything.
 Have supervisors and managers stay with employees to make sure they are clocked in while working.
 Also, know that managers and supervisors who are not paid a salary count as hourly employees working off the clock when they stay late.
 So it’s important to make sure they are not staying late either.

 Staying late or coming in early isn’t the only times’ employee may try and work off the clock.
 They might use their lunch break as an opportunity to keep working.
 Make sure they aren’t by mandating that employees take breaks and lunches away from their desks.